One of the joys of visiting another city is the chance to come across quirky, surprising and unexpected buildings – here's our pick of the best.

 At 150m-high, the Khan Shatyr is the world’s largest tent, designed by British architect Norman Foster.
 Although from the outside the tent appears to be leaning precariously, on the inside you can clearly see the intricate and surprisingly attractive latticework of steel that supports much of the structure’s weight.
 This view is not unlike the inside of a beehive, and the precision with which each glazed panel interconnects with the next is striking.

 Khan Shatyr is the largest tent in the world © freedarst, Shutterstock

 The complex is maintained at 24°C year round and includes a waterpark, indoor canals with gondolas, a mini golf course, a miniature train, designer label boutiques, a cinema and spa, restaurants, apartments and a large central performance space.

 Bilbao has seen the 'Guggenheim effect' © Noradoa, Shutterstock

-Bilbao’s spectacular Frank Gehry-designed Guggenheim is, of course, the headline act in the city.
+So much has been written about the unique building that single-handedly put Bilbao on to the tourist map.
 Bilbao and its surroundings in the Basque Country suffered in the 1980s as part of a global industrial decline, exacerbated by regional factors, but it has since sought to reinvent itself as a service economy.
 The ‘Guggenheim effect’ is held up as the flagship project in this process.
+The fact that this space-age museum was built on the site of a brick factory only emphasises how it wrested the city from its industrial past and placed it, almost prematurely, into the 21st century when it opened in October 1997.
 The ‘botxo’ – the ‘hole’, as then-polluted Bilbao was once called – is no more.